Office Ergonomics: Tips for Arranging a Healthy Work Space

 - Place your feet firmly on the floor.
 Use a footrest if your feet don’t easily reach the floor.

 - Keep your main work tools within arm’s reach.
 Your phone, planner, and whatever other tools you use many times during the day should be within arm’s reach.
 This stops you from leaning forward or contorting your body into awkward postures to reach them.

 If your office doesn’t provide an appropriate chair or other equipment for your needs, it may be within your rights to request a workplace accommodation.

-- Try ergonomic keyboards and mice - These are designed to keep hands and forearms in a more neutral position.
+- Try an ergonomic keyboard and mouse.
+These are designed to keep hands and forearms in a more neutral position.
 Vertical mice, for example, orient and support your hand in an upright, neutral position.
-They may be useful if you have carpal tunnel syndrome – a compression of the carpal nerve in the wrist that may sometimes be caused by repetitive hand and finger motions.
+They may be useful if you have carpal tunnel syndrome — a compression of the carpal nerve in the wrist that may sometimes be caused by repetitive hand and finger motions.
 Carpal tunnel symptoms include weak, numb, tingling or burning fingers and wrists.

 Stay in the Know.
 Live in the Yes.

 Get involved with the arthritis community.
 Tell us a little about yourself and, based on your interests, you’ll receive emails packed with the latest information and resources to live your best life and connect with others.